KalMRACO: Unifying Kalman Filtering and Model Reference Adaptive Control for Robust Control and Estimation: Introduction

 \section{Introduction}

-The Kalman Filter,~\citep{kalman1960new,kalman1961new}, is arguably one of the most important developments in the domain of control theory, and its application has enabled incredible technological feats in fields such as robotics~\citep{urrea2021kalman}, dynamic positioning of ships~\citep{balchen1980dynamic}, power systems~\citep{korba2003detection} and economics~\citep{athans1974importance}.
+The Kalman Filter,~\citep{kalman1960new, kalman_new_1961}, is arguably one of the most important developments in the domain of control theory, and its application has contributed to technological leaps in fields such as robotics~\citep{urrea2021kalman}, dynamic positioning of ships~\citep{balchen1980dynamic} and economics~\citep{athans1974importance}.

 The Kalman filter combines direct measurements with a model of the system dynamics to arrive at an estimate of the system states.
 Under the assumption of linear dynamics and additive zero-mean gaussian noise, the Kalman filter is an optimal solution to the filtering problem, i.e., the problem of determining a signal value from an incomplete and/or noisy observation.
 For systems with nonlinear dynamics there exist extensions of the Kalman filter framework, at the cost of optimality.
 The most notable being the extended Kalman filter, where the nonlinear system dynamics are linearized at each iteration, and the unscented Kalman filter, which improves upon the extended Kalman filter by using a sampling approach for estimating of the covariance and mean of the state vector.~\citep{julier_unscented_2004}.